 Campaign Finance and Other Political Campaign Regulations

-The regulation of political campaigns has led to numerous Supreme Court rulings involving free speech rights embodied in the First Amendment.
-Issues have included ballot access, rights of political parties, electioneering and what can be said during a campaign, campaign dislcosure requirements and contribution limits.
+The regulation of political campaigns has led to numerous Supreme Court rulings involving free speech rights.
+Issues have included ballot access, rights of political parties, electioneering and what can be said during a campaign, campaign disclosure requirements and contribution limits.

 Following is a list of Supreme Court cases involving political campaign regulations and campaign finance.